 This doesn’t sound as high a figure as you may initially think.
 In fact, many successful startup founders started off by funding themselves through their own savings and loans – this is known in the business as bootstrapping.

 Although funding can make all the difference to a startup later on in its lifecycle, it’s not always the most critical startup key factor in a custom mobile app at the start.

 Remember that you can always start off with a basic product or service, and look at investor funding at a later date.

 24% of startups say that having the correct business model in place was the most essential startup key factor in a custom mobile app for their success.

 A business model is a way that your startup will make money.
 For example, will you charge users a subscription fee to use your product or service, set a brokerage fee, or make money by selling advertising?

 For an example of a startup that failed because they got their business model wrong, take bookmark syncing company Xmarks.
 The business offered a free premium product and was extremely popular with customers, but it couldn’t make enough of a profit to survive.
-It also didn’t help that browsers like Chrome and Firefox started to introduce bookmark syncing as standard.
-So, that’s was their startup key factor in a custom mobile app.
+It also didn’t help that browser like Chrome and Firefox started to introduce bookmark syncing as standard.
+So, that was their startup key factor in a custom mobile app.

 To help you pick the right business model, startup positioning is especially important.
 Understanding your product or service’s relation to the market will give you valuable insight into how you can turn a profit.